 In a glass or ceramic bowl, cover the cashews with room temperature water and soak for 6-10 hours; drain.
 (Alternately, pour boiling water over the cashews in the bowl and allow to soak for 30 minutes to an hour; drain).

-Place the cashews and remaining cheesecake ingredients in a high-powered blender (such as a VitaMix) and blend until perfectly smooth.
+Place the cashews and remaining cheesecake ingredients in a high-powered blender and blend until perfectly smooth.
 The mixture will be thick and you’ll need to scrape down the sides of the blender container repeatedly.
 Transfer to the molds or container, then freeze until just firm, 3-4 hours.

 For eggs (if you don’t have molds), use a small ice cream scoop and scoop the firm mixture onto a cutting board or plastic-lined plate.
 Using your hands or two tablespoons, shape each ball into an oval and place back on the board; return to the freezer.
 Otherwise, invert the entire block of filling onto the cutting board and cut into small cubes; return the cubes to the freezer.
 Freeze the eggs or cubes until very hard, another 2-4 hours.

-Make the coating: In a small, heavy-bottomed pot, melt the chocolate with the coconut oil over very low heat.
-Whisk in the carob powder and stevia until smooth.
+Make the coating: In a small, heavy-bottomed pot, melt the chips with the coconut oil over lowest possible heat.
+Whisk until smooth.
 Transfer to a small, deep bowl.